StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Component actions

 - In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the query below to list all component actions.
-- You can use the ID from the output to [enable loggingl](#enable-logging-for-a-check-event-handler-or-function) for the component action.
+- You can use the ID from the output to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the component action.

 {% tabs %}
 {% tab title="Query" %}